MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionengine_observer.md

 * **rights**: A reference to the list of rights retrieved

-* **context**: The same context that was passed to [ProtectionEngine::GetRightsForLabelIdAsync](#classProtectionEngine_1ab1462bfbece2ce4b357690f1856cc20a)
+* **context**: The same context that was passed to ProtectionEngine::GetRightsForLabelIdAsync

-An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::GetRightsForLabelIdAsync](undefined) and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnGetRightsForLabelIdSuccess](#classProtectionEngine_1_1Observer_1acb203e845490619471b3ba75e8a03dde) or [ProtectionEngine::Observer::OnGetRightsForLabelIdFailure
+An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::GetRightsForLabelIdAsync and that same context will be forwarded as-is to ProtectionEngine::Observer::OnGetRightsForLabelIdSuccess or ProtectionEngine::Observer::OnGetRightsForLabelIdFailure

 ### OnGetRightsForLabelIdFailure function
 Called when retrieving rights for a label ID for the user.